QutEcoacoustics/audio-analysis/docs/guides/generic_recognizers.md

 This artificial example illustrates three profiles (i.e. syllables or acoustic events) under the key word `Profiles`.

-We can see one of the profile has been given the name `BoobookSyllable3` and has the type `ForwardTrackParameters`.
+We can see one of the profiles has been given the name `BoobookSyllable3` and has the type `ForwardTrackParameters`.
 This means for the `BoobookSyllable3` we want _AP_ to use the _forward track_ algorithm to look for a _chirp_.

 Each profile in this example has four parameters.
 All three profiles have the same values for `MinHertz` and `MaxHertz`